grace-notes/website/contents/topics/life-of-christ.md

 (h) And he is to do this, Paul reminds, in all endurance and teaching.

-· The word MAKROTHUMIA is governed by a preposition, EN; it therefore is an adverb by nature.
+&bull; The word MAKROTHUMIA is governed by a preposition, EN; it therefore is an adverb by nature.

-· Also governed by the same preposition is DIDACHE.
+&bull; Also governed by the same preposition is DIDACHE.
 These two work together to show how all these things are to be accomplished.
 With endurance and teaching.

-· Endurance means that he is to be consistent in his plugging away at Bible doctrine; teaching means that it is to be done in the lecture mode.
+&bull; Endurance means that he is to be consistent in his plugging away at Bible doctrine; teaching means that it is to be done in the lecture mode.